 The Duke of Edinburgh Award Scheme is the world's leading achievement award for young people.
 It is non-competitive and designed to encourage the development of participants in an environment of social interaction and teamwork.
 We aim to encourage young people to experience adventure and as such, we offer a residential training course in expedition planning, map reading and camp craft.
-Following this, students will plan and complete their own expedition, including overnight camping either on island for Bronze Award or off island for Silver Award.
-The Award also requires participants to undertake a personalised programme of volunteering, skill based and physical activities outside of the classroom which they choose and complete in their own time.
+Following this, students will plan and complete their own practice expedition, over 3 days, including overnight camping on-island.
+Work then commences on the planning of the qualifying expedition, which takes place off-island in unfamiliar territory.
+The Duke of Edinburgh Award also requires participants to undertake a personalised programme of volunteering, skill based and physical activities which they choose and complete in their own time.